svenbolte/wp-doodlez/readme.txt

 Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution Quizzz supports categories images and integrates them in single and header if used in theme.
 It adds a custom post type "question".
 See readme.txt for more details.
+If you place pictures in upload/quizbilder folder and enter the filename of the picture you can make questions displaying the picture

 Add Shortcode ´´´[random-question]´´´ to any post, page or html-widget